 At the end of Reception, each child’s level of development is assessed against the Early Learning Goals (above).
 Practitioners will indicate whether children are meeting expected levels of development:

 - Emerging: not yet reaching expected levels of development for age

-- Exceeding: beyond expected levels of development for age
+- Expected: meeting the expected levels of development for age

 Parents and Year 1 teachers will have access to the Profile report together with a short commentary on each child’s skills and abilities in relation to the three key characteristics of effective learning.
 These will inform transition meetings between Reception and Year 1 teachers about each child’s stage of development and learning needs and assist with the planning of activities at the start of Year 1.

 The characteristics of effective teaching and learning are: